-Adult Life-Saving Steps \rightarrow in the panic of an emergency, you may be frightened or confused about what to do.
+Adult Life-Saving Steps $\rightarrow$ in the panic of an emergency, you may be frightened or confused about what to do.
 Stay calm, you can help.
 The three "emergency action steps" will help you organize your response to the situation.

 - ways care for life-threatening conditions first.
-If there are none - → Watch for anges in the victim's breathing or consciousness. → Help the victim set comfortably. → Keep the crim from getting chilled or overheated.
+If there are none - → Watch for anges in the victim's breathing or consciousness. → Help the victim set comfortably. → Reassure the victim set comfortably.